Security builder & leader

 Using a less common password increases the chances that the sample won’t be blocked or flagged when you share it with someone, though this approach is not without fault.

 Email gateways might be configured to block messages that contain password-protected archives, regardless of the password used to protect them.
 Rather than sending the malware archive as an email attachment, consider uploading it to a website from which the other researcher will be able to download it.
+You could upload the file to a malware-specific site, such as VirusBay, Hybrid Analysis or VirusTotal, then send the fellow analyst a link or simply specify the hash value of the file.
+You might not even need to upload the specimen to such repositories, since they might already contain the specimen.

-If using a general-purpose file-sharing service, first confirm that doing this doesn't violate the service's terms of use.
-The malware research blog Contagio had to move to its samples from Mediafire after Google Safe Browsing services notified Mediafire that the Contagio account was hosting "harmful" files there.
-As the result, "Mediafire suspended public access to Contagio account."
+If uploading the sample to such sites, recognize that you are implicitly granting access other individuals access to this potentially sensitive asset.
+If using a general-purpose file-sharing service, first confirm that doing this doesn’t violate the service’s terms of use.
+The malware research blog Contagio had to move to its samples from Mediafire after Google Safe Browsing services notified Mediafire that the Contagio account was hosting “harmful” files there.
+As the result, “Mediafire suspended public access to Contagio account.”
 Contagio ended up moving its samples to a Dropbox Business account.
-(I've been using private Google Drive links for sharing samples without problems so far.)
+(I’ve been using private Google Drive links for sharing samples without problems so far.)

-I encountered a slight issue hosting a malware sample that I originally zip'ed and protected with the password "infected".
+I encountered a slight issue hosting a malware sample that I originally zip’ed and protected with the password “infected”.
 The sample accompanied my Introduction to Malware Analysis webcast and resided on my web server.
-While the file didn't affect the ranking on my site on commonly-used blacklists, searching for my domain name on VirusTotal some time ago did highlight the presence of this known malicious file on my server, which could've had an adverse effect on my site's rating at some point.
+While the file didn’t affect the ranking on my site on commonly-used denylists, searching for my domain name on VirusTotal some time ago did highlight the presence of this known malicious file on my server, which could’ve had an adverse effect on my site’s rating at some point.

 detected-files-downloaded-from-domain